ONLYOFFICE/document-server-proxy/iis/reverse-proxy-to-ds/README.md

 * In the right-side menu locate **Manage Server Variables** and click **View Server Variables**.
 * Use the **Add...** action and add the `HTTP_X_FORWARDED_PROTO`,`HTTP_X_FORWARDED_HOST`,`HTTP_THE_SCHEME` and `HTTP_THE_HOST` one after another.
 More information on adding the variables to the IIS server can be found [here](https://www.iis.net/learn/extensions/url-rewrite-module/setting-http-request-headers-and-iis-server-variables).

+> **Tip**: This config also can be used for proxy connections for some another products.
+For example Docker-Workspace.